What's on this list and what isn't

 This list comprises the greatest series in the historical fiction genre of all times, places and cultures.

-What's on the list:
+What's on this list:

-• novel series (The Regeneration Trilogy)
+• novel series (e.g., The Regeneration Trilogy)

 What isn't: